 For example, we will say that the statement: "We should keep buying US bonds because US economy is flourishing and EU is in an existential crisis" is a justification, but not a reason (minimal argument) for the choice of "buying US bonds".
-Examples of reasons are: (1) "US economy is flourishing", and (2) "EU is in an existential crisis".
+Examples od reasons are: (1) "US economy is flourishing", and (2) "EU is in an existential crisis".
 While Dung's definition could account for the above statement, α , as containing one argument (given Dung's definition of argument as an opaque entity), we will count it as containing two reasons.
 This enables us to model and evaluate the comprehensiveness of a portfolio of statements.

 When we talk about a group of users we generally refer to the set of participants selecting the same choice of the given poll.
-By the worldview of a given group with respect to a specific poll question we mean the union of the offered sets of reasons due to which members select the corresponding poll alternative.
+By the worldview of a given group with respect to a specific poll question we mean the union of the offered sets of reasons due to which members select the corresponding poll choice.

-Frequently such groups are not monolithic and the literature has looked into decomposing them further as separate audiences or groups (Lewinski and Blair 2011).
+Frequently such groups are not monolithic and the literature has looked into considering them as separate audiences or groups (Lewinski and Blair 2011).
 Various levels of resolution in the analysis of these people could yield different sets of sub-groups.
 This is partly accounted in our work by the fact that we do not look to reconstruct the worldview of the group (defined by a poll choice) as a single justification, but as a portfolio of justifications.
-The actions a user can perform are: (1) submit an argument, (2) reply/improve to an argument with an argument, (3) vote an argument.
+The actions a user is expected to perform are: (1) submit an argument, (2) reply/improve/respond to an argument (with comments), (3) like an argument (without comments).

 Framework modeling justification content in poll debates We introduce a new type of relation between arguments, namely enhance.
+A definition of this relation is: